HERALDIC SUPPORTERS

 Posted On : 04/04/2013

 The serpent occurs quite often in coats of arms (Family crests) from England and Ireland.
 Some believe the snake was used as a symbol of wisdom, however it may well have been a reference to medicine and doctors.
 To this day, the Caduceus, a metal rod (sometimes with two wings) entwined with two snakes, is a common heraldic symbol used by hospitals and surgeries as a trade mark.
 In continental European heraldry, the serpent is more often depicted like a dragon or other heraldic monster.
 It is not uncommon to find a snake shown with wings and a crown.
-In Italian heraldry, serpents are shown &.......View More
+In Italian heraldry, serpents are sh.......View More

 BUYING A COAT OF ARMS GIFT?........HERE ARE SOME TIPS